topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 ### Goals

+- Introduce a new concept called device classes to indicate a target volume group.
+- Allow users to specify a device class in StorageClass.
-- Create logical volume on the volume group specified in the StorageClass
+- Create logical volumes on the target volume groups.
-- Schedule pods respecting the free storage space of the target volume group
+- Schedule pods respecting the free storage space of the target volume group.
-- Create ephemeral inline volumes on the volume group specified in the volumeAttributes
+- For ephemeral inline volumes, allow device class specification in the volume attributes.
-- Keep backward compatibility
+- Keep backward compatibility.

 ## Proposal